Note: This is part four of a multi-part series exploring the various units within the U.K. Special Forces (UKSF).

 The Special Forces Support Group

 The SFSG functions as a quick reaction force for UKSF operations.
-They secure an area for offensive operations alongside UKSF forces, carry out secondary strikes and diversionary raids, and backfill UKSF missions.
-Their duties also include developing and mentoring foreign militaries, though formally this task falls to the SAS.
+It secures an area for offensive operations alongside UKSF forces, carries out secondary strikes and diversionary raids, and backfills UKSF missions.
+Its responsibilities also include developing and mentoring foreign militaries, though formally this task falls to the SAS.
 With the U.K. threat level so high and the UKSF stretched thin, the SFSG has also assumed the role of domestic counterterrorism (CT).
 The SFSG deploys small teams on operations around the world, including those in Afghanistan, Iraq, and Syria.

 The Special Forces Support Group Operator

 SFSG candidates pass through an internal training and selection course.
-It qualifies them in various special forces techniques, including resistance to interrogation; escape and evasion (SERE); close-quarters battle (CQB); and high-altitude, low-opening (HALO) jumps.
+It trains them in various special forces techniques, including resistance to interrogation, escape and evasion (SERE), close-quarters battle (CQB), and high-altitude, low-opening (HALO) jumps.
 All infantrymen selected for the SFSG have passed the P Company selection course run by the Parachute Regiment, the Royal Marines Commando Course, or the RAF Pre-Parachute Selection Course.

 The History of the Special Forces Support Group